Nation of Debt: NZ's highly leveraged homes

 Finance on a new car is a good example, where the minute the buyer drives the vehicle away, it is worth less.

-Scott says while there are smart ways to use a credit card and other interest-free loans, in many cases people don't use credit well.
+Scott says although there are smart ways to use a credit card and other interest-free loans, in many cases people don't use credit well.

 She points to credit card debt, which sits at $7.26b.
 Interest is paid on around a third of that debt as many people don't pay off their balance in full.